Jiachenn99/brats-pretraining_jiachenn/README.md

 To set up all the dependencies required to run this project, the following commands can be ran in your terminal (Command Prompt, Bash) in the **root directory** of this project `brats-pretraining_jiachenn`.
 We recommend using the `pip` package manager to install our dependencies as some dependencies are not available on `Anaconda/Conda`.

 ### Running on the University's GPU Cluster
-You could create a virtual environment on the GPU Cluster with the commands in the next section if you do not want package conflicts, else there is no need because Carey automatically creates a virtual environment on sign in and you can just install all packages using `pip` with the command:
+You could create a virtual environment on the GPU Cluster with the commands in the next section if you do not want package conflicts, else there is no need because Carey automatically creates a virtual environment on sign in and you can just install all packages with:
 ```
 $ python -m pip install --upgrade pip
 $ pip install -r requirements.txt
 ```
 ### Running Locally

 To create and activate a virtual environment using the `venv` package that is shipped with Python 3.3 and above: